momiah/fitness-tracker/README.md

 # UI enhancement + Features Added

+▶ Recipe Generator *NEW FEATURE*
+Component that takes in user Input for Macro Nutrient target (Protien, Carbs, Fats, Exlcude) and generates the exact ingredients needed for a desired recipe
+-  Displays API response using Axios to send user data to OpenAI API

 ▶ Progress Tracker
 Displaying 3 metrics:
 - Chart to measure Calories to Burn target against Calories Burned